petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-faqs.md

 ![The Simple FAQ List template applied to a FAQ web content article.](./adding-a-template-to-display-faqs/images/04.png)

-Next, you'll import a second template for the FAQs structure.
+Next, import a second template for the FAQs structure.

 ## Import Another Template